vita-student-projects/2025_euro_truck_simulators/README.md

 We also experimented with a model that takes in the heading (the third dimension of the future trajectory) as an additional input.
 However, this approach did not necessarily improve performance compared to the model without heading input.

 For hyperparameter tuning, we used Optuna for systematic hyperparameter optimization, conducting multiple trials to find a good configuration.
 The tuning process explored various hyperparameters including learning rate (1e-5 to 1e-3), weight decay (1e-6 to 1e-3), number of modes (3 to 8), and scheduler parameters.
 Each configuration was evaluated based on validation ADE/FDE metrics.
-This optimization led to our final model with 6 modes, a learning rate of 1e-4, and weight decay of 1e-4, which provided the best balance between prediction accuracy and computational efficiency.
+This hyper parameter tuning led to our final model with 4 modes and weight decay of 2e-6, which provided the best balance between prediction accuracy and computational efficiency.